 3. Make Easy and Flexible Processes

 Try to avoid making it difficult for a client to add a product or service to their base coverage.
-The benefits of ordering from an A La Carte menu is your clients can have exactly what they want, without having to receive items they are not interested in.
-However, there is risk in this strategy, as the options might cripple the client.
-Make it easy for them to clearly understand what makes each product or service unique and distinctive, and even easier for them to add it on to their base coverage.
+The benefit of ordering from an A La Carte menu is your clients can have exactly what they want, without having to receive items they are not interested in.
+However, there is a risk in this strategy, as the options might cripple the client.
+Make it easy for them to clearly understand what makes each product or service unique and distinctive, and even easier for them to add it to their base coverage.

 4. Build Touch-Points

-When a Package is booked, every single step is outlined: What shoots you have to perform (engagement session, wedding, etc), and what products you have to fulfill (engagement print, wedding album, etc).
-However, with A La Carte, often the only thing which is booked up front is basic coverage.
+When a package is booked, every single step is outlined: What shoots you have to perform (engagement session, wedding, etc), and what products you have to fulfill (engagement print, wedding album, etc).
+However, with A La Carte, often the only thing which is booked upfront is basic coverage.

 For you to make the type of income you need, and to provide your client with the products and services they want, you will need to offer them more items at a later date.
-This requires more touch points with the client.
+This requires more touchpoints with the client.
 Do not expect them to just come back and purchase from you on their own accord.
 Yes, if they happen to, that is wonderful.
 But, you will need to schedule built-in touch-points throughout the lifecycle of your client.
 You can schedule one before the event and one right after so you can maximize your opportunity.

-Tip: After you receive your images back from a post wedding photography company, set up another touch point with your clients.
+Tip: After you receive your images back from a post-wedding photography company, set up another touchpoint with your clients.
 This way, you can deliver their images and continue to encourage add-ons for them.